Documentation Index

 If the delta chain is wedged or you want to force the deployment back to the base model, you can clear server-side ledger history.
 This preserves the deployment itself; it just forgets every hot-loaded snapshot.Checkpoint-swap behavior

 When you signal a new snapshot, Fireworks has to eventually swap weights on every replica.
 What happens to in-flight and new requests during the swap depends on which transition mode the deployment is configured with.Both modes behave the same way for checkpoint download — it always starts immediately after the signal, in parallel with ongoing inference.
-The modes differ in how they handle the actual weight-swap moment.Which mode you get is preconfigured on the deployment template and is not yet surfaced through
+The modes differ in how they handle the actual weight-swap moment.Set the mode at deployment create time with

 This mode is similar in spirit to PipelineRL:- In-flight requests: paused for the duration of the swap, then resumed on the same HTTP connection.
 The active turn keeps its current KV state, so the request continues streaming instead of restarting.